roadtripgames/boiler-demo/NOTES.md

 ## Jan 12

+- include in documentation

+  - using supabase cli (fetch types)

 - planning on using:
   - supabase auth
     - good way to see if you can swap in another auth provider